nucypher/nucypher/docs/source/guides/federated_testnet_guide.rst

 .. note::

-   We recommend NuFT nodes install directly from master to help ensure your node is using pre-released features and hotfixes
+   We recommend NuFT nodes install directly from main to help ensure your node is using pre-released features and hotfixes

 Re-activate your environment after installing